There are a few things you should consider when studying for a degree whilst working full-time.

 Are you studying online or are these classroom sessions?

 Can you schedule your own study time?

 How much time do you have to study?

-There are many people who have a young family, a demanding job, and many other responsibilities.
+There are many people who have young families, demanding jobs, and many other responsibilities.
 As you know, studying isn’t just something you do on the side.
 It takes serious effort and attention.
-That is why it is very important you read along if you are considering to get a degree whilst working full-time.
+That is why it is very important you read along if you are considering getting a degree whilst working full-time.

 taking online classes while working full-time

 One of the greatest advantages of being an adult learner these days is the option to take online classes.
 Just 10 years ago, you had to get your classes in a physical room at a time your university or college gave you.

 This was often difficult to do for full-time working adults.
 And even if you did, you probably came home late on a weekday.
 The mornings after class were difficult with you feeling tired.

 These days you often don’t have to attend in-person classes.
 You simply watch (recorded) online lectures and take notes from your own home, at a time you want.

 This enables so many people to work on earning a degree!